JimDesu/basis-lang/spec.md

       # Shape state                         ; bare introduction; absent
       # Shape state <- ${}                   ; equivalent: empty Aggregate Literal

-  Both forms produce the same result: a 3-word slot zero-filled (zero tag, null candidate-pointer, null witness) and in the absent state.
+  Both forms produce the same result: a 3-word slot zero-filled (zero tag, null candidate-pointer, null dictionary) and in the absent state.
 The bare-introduction form is admitted only for variants among the non-buffer types; pointers, command-typed values, fexpr-typed values, and objects all reject bare introduction.
 The empty-aggregate form is the explicit-initializer counterpart and is available wherever a `${...}` RHS is admitted, including assignment to an existing variant slot (`state <- ${}` resets `state` to absent, parallel to `state -< _` of &sect;7.14).

 - **Clearing an existing variant to absent.** The `-<` discard form `v -< _` (&sect;7.14) clears `v` to its absent state.